VrushabhDamle/sky130CircuitDesignWorkshop/README.md

 - Actual Input-Output characteristics on an inverter were observed and they were plotted on a scale

 ![1631346891597](https://user-images.githubusercontent.com/89193562/132940893-994a25d6-d89f-401f-b98f-868a4f438ef1.jpg)

+Figure 25.
+The snap shot of the actual Input-Output characteristics of an Inverter

 ![1631346891586](https://user-images.githubusercontent.com/89193562/132940899-e462e34a-643c-4864-9024-73bc997474c1.jpg)

+Figure 26.
+The snap shot of the Input-Output characteristics of an Inverter plotted on a scale

 - In the above diagram, the terms stated are explained as follows:
     - NMh is the Noise Margin High